UBC-MDS/beautiful-jekyll/capstone/partner_info.md

 ## Benefits to Capstone Partners

-- You'll have ~4 data scientists-in-training working on your dataset/project for ~2 months, at no cost.
+- You'll have ~4 data scientists-in-training working on your project for ~2 months, at no cost.
 These students will be well versed in modern data science tools and techniques, including statistical analysis and visualizations using R and Python.

-- These students could be potential future employees; in addition, there will be visibility for your organization for the whole cohort through various events and presentations.

-- Students will create a well-developed product of interest/relevance to your work (*e.g.,* Shiny app, analytic report, scripts/software).
+- Students will create a data science product for your project (*e.g.,* a dashboard, an analytic report, a set of scripts, a pipeline, or similar).
 This product is expected to be of high quality, with excellent code documentation and testing.

+- The students working on your project could be potential future employees.
+In addition, there will be visibility for your organization to the whole MDS cohort through various events and presentations.

 - This is an opportunity to develop a relationship with the UBC MDS program.
 These relationships have the possibility of kickstarting research collaborations between the partners and UBC.

 ## Expectations of Capstone Partners

-- You should be able to provide our students with ample data that is relevant to a question/problem faced by your organization.
-This need not belong to the capstone partner's organization -- for example, it could come freely online.
-Datasets must be sufficiently clean, and an appropriate and size that the students will be able to load into R and/or Python in a reasonable amount of time and effort.
+- You should be able to provide our students with ample high quality data that is relevant to a question/problem faced by your organization.
+This need not belong to the capstone partner's organization -- for example, it could be available freely online.
+Datasets must be sufficiently clean, and of an appropriate size that the students can load into R/Python with a reasonable amount of effort.

-- The partner must be available to meet with MDS students working on the capstone project (in person ideally) on a weekly basis during the duration of the capstone project.
+- The partner must be available to meet with MDS students working on the capstone project  on a weekly basis during the duration of the capstone project (ideally in person).

 - The partner should be on board with the educational goals of the capstone project, and understand that this partnership isn't simply "free data scientists" for two months.